Home > News > Empowering through sanitation

 Bikaun is a widow who lives with her children and grandchildren in a village in the Dili Municipality of Timor-Leste.
 Until recently, the family’s living conditions made it challenging to maintain good hygiene and sanitation.

-“Previously we relied on my eldest sister’s toilet nearby, before that, we used open spaces in the woods or grass, which was very unhygenic,” Bikaun said.
+“Previously we relied on my eldest sister’s toilet nearby, before that, we used open spaces in the woods or grass, which was very unhygenic,” Bikaun says.

 Supported by people like you, our local partner Jesuit Social Service Timor-Leste (JSS), is helping to improve basic sanitation and access to water for families like Bikaun’s.